SEMICeu/documentation/datamodel.md

 The Core Vocabularies of SEMIC have the design intend of the vocabularies category: namely broad reuse mostly ignorant about the application context.
 But over the years the SEMIC community has requested support towards the *application* of the Core Vocabularies.
 Therefore aspects of what are considered above *application profile* expectations are provided into the Core Vocabularies.
-The provided artifacts can thus be seen as (a small) step in the process of incorporating the core vocabulary in a usage context.
+The provided artefacts can thus be seen as (a small) step in the process of incorporating the core vocabulary in a usage context.
 For instance, the shacl shape template is very permissive for Core Vocabularies as it soley expresses that the range of a property might be of an expected broad type (e.g. Literal versus Resource).

 The Core Vocabularies are showing that the boundaries between a vocabulary and an application profile, as defined above, are not precisely determined.